-Critical path analysis is one of the most important concepts in scheduling.
+Do you know how to calculate the critical path of a schedule?
+Critical Path Analysis is an important concept in project management.
 It demonstrates the duration and the finish date of the schedule.
-According to The Project Management Body of Knowledge (PMBOK), The Critical Path is “the sequence of scheduled activities that determines the duration of the project.”
-In a wokschedule many activities are tied with relationship lines.
+According to The Project Management Body of Knowledge (PMBOK Guide), the Critical Path is the sequence of scheduled activities that determines the duration of the project.
+In a project schedule, many activities are tied with logical relationship lines.
 These connections create several paths and each path has a duration.
-But the critical path is the longest path of the network diagram.
-Primavera P6 Critical Path calculations are useful for determination of the shortest time possible to complete the project.
-In this article we will review the basics of critical path analysis and see how to display critical path of a schedule in Primavera P6.
+But the critical path represents the longest path of the project network diagram.
+Primavera P6 is a critical path analysis software which has advanced scheduling capabilities for determination of the shortest time possible to complete the project.
+In this article, we will review the basics of critical path analysis and see how to display the critical path of a schedule in Oracle Primavera P6.

-The critical path analysis is used to plan and control large and complex projects since the beginning of 1960’s.
-It was developed by by Morgan R. Walker of DuPont and James E. Kelley Jr. of Remington Rand.
-The critical path analysis determines the critical path of the network system and critical activities of the activity network and calculates the earliest possible completion time of the project.
-Unlike the PERT Method, activity durations are deterministic in Critical Path Method.
+The critical path analysis is used to plan and control large and complex projects since the beginning of the 1960s.
+It was developed by Morgan R. Walker of DuPont and James E. Kelley Jr. of Remington Rand.
+Simply put, the critical path analysis determines the critical path of the network system and critical activities of the activity network and calculates the earliest possible completion time of the project.
+Unlike the PERT Method, activity durations are deterministic in the Critical Path Method.

-The Critical path analysis is widely used almost in all industries such as construction, defence, software, IT, aerospace, product development etc.
+The Critical path Analysis software tools are widely used almost in all industries such as construction, defense, manufacturing, health, mining, software, IT, aerospace, product development, etc.

-- Listing All the Activities : Before to list the project activities and tasks, it is a good idea to analyze the Work Breakdown Structure and Project Scope (or Product Scope).
-The best way of determinig activities is to make a comprehensive analysis.
+Before to list the project activities and tasks, it is a good idea to analyze the Work Breakdown Structure and Project Scope or Product Scope.
+The best way of determining activities is to make a comprehensive analysis.

-- Visualizing Critical Path Schedule (or Drawing Network Diagram): In order to visualize the schedule, network diagram should be drawn.
-This diagram will be used to make forward and backward calculations before to determine the critical path.
+In order to visualize the schedule, the network diagram should be drawn.
+This diagram will be used to make forward and backward calculations to determine the critical path.

-- Estimating Activity Durations: Activity durations have an impact upon the project durations.
-So that it is critical to estimate the activity durations properly.
-Expert judment, analogus and parametric estimating are the techniques used to determine the activity durations.
+Activity durations have an impact on project durations.
+So that it is critical to estimate activity durations properly.
+Expert judgment, analogous and parametric estimating are the techniques used to determine the activity durations.

 Primavera P6 Critical Path Analysis

 The figure below shows a sample pipeline project.
 (Figure 1).
-Activies are detailed under Engineering, Procurement, Construction, Above Ground Installations and Commissioning Work Breakdown Structure levels.
-Mainline actvities including clearing and grading, stringing, bending, welding, trenching, backfilling etc. are listed.
-Above Ground Installations include civil, electrical and mechanical activities of the Block Valve Stations.
+Activities are detailed under Engineering, Procurement, Construction, Above Ground Installations and Commissioning Work Breakdown Structure levels.
+Mainline activities including clearing and grading, stringing, bending, welding, trenching, backfilling, etc. are listed.
+Above Ground, Installations include civil, electrical and mechanical activities of the Block Valve Stations.